aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 3. SSM parameters are used to store information about the VPC and its related components in each deployment account (DEV/PREPROD/PROD)

 **NOTE** This is an optional stack for the scenario that the account does not have an existing VPC configured.
-If you want to use an existing VPC you will need to comment out line 54 and lines 60-61 from `pipeline_stack.py`.
-Uncomment lines 93-98 from `sagemaker_studio_stack.py`.
+If you want to use an existing VPC you will need to comment out `networking_stack` (line 49) and comment out the `vpc` and `subnets` arguments of the `sagemaker_studio_stack` (line 56 and 57) in the `CoreStage` of [pipeline_stack.py](mlops_infra/pipeline_stack.py).
+Uncomment the commented block (around lines 89-94) from [sagemaker_studio_stack](mlops_infra/sagemaker_studio_stack.py).
 The uncommented code would load the networking information from the config file for each stage in the pipeline (**DEV/PREPROD/PROD**).
-In `mlops_infra/config/dev`, there is an example `constants.py` for how the vpc and subnets infromation should be provided.
+In [mlops_infra/config/dev/](mlops_infra/config/dev/), there is an example [constants.py](mlops_infra/config/dev/constants.py) for how the vpc and subnets information should be provided.
 You can use this constant file to add any additional resources such as an exisiting security group that you want to use or an IAM role.
-Note that this is specific to each account so you would need to provide this information for every account you want to deploy this solution to it; networking infromation for each **DEV**, **PREPROD** and **PROD** account.
+Note that this is specific to each account so you would need to provide this information for every account you want to deploy this solution to it; networking information for each **DEV**, **PREPROD** and **PROD** account.